imAayushShah99/Hospitality_excel/README.md

 **Advanced Booking Analysis** – Studied the impact of early bookings.
 **Special Requests Impact** – Assessed how special requests affect reservation completion.
 **Conclusion** – Summarized insights from the findings.

-## 📊 Insights & Findings
-- The **highest room rate** is significantly above the average, showing pricing variation.
-- **Certain room types** are in higher demand, impacting pricing strategies.
-- **Direct bookings** have higher completion rates compared to third-party platforms.
-- **Advanced bookings** tend to have better completion rates than last-minute reservations.
-- **Special requests** have a minor but notable impact on reservation completion.